uob-coms20007/uob-coms20007.github.io/computability/church-turing.md

 However, this last step was not a special feature of While.
 We could implement an interpreter for While in Java (with or without encoding everything as a natural number).
-We could also implement an interpreter in Haskell, and if you are adventurous you may have already tried to do so!
+We could also implement an interpreter in Haskell (and if you are adventurous you may have already tried to do so).

 Conversely, there is nothing special about implementing an interpreter for While.
 With enough time and tenacy we could implement an interpreter for e.g.